Structural properties of multiple zeta values: The Complementary Zeta Function: Rational Cases

 Furthermore, we will let denote the \textit{digamma function}, where $\gamma \simeq 0.57722$ is the Euler-Mascheroni constant.
 We will also frequently refer to the \textit{multiple $t$-values} of Hoffman \cite{Hoffman}, defined as

 with the special case $t\left(s\right)=\left(1-2^{-s}\right)\zeta\left(s\right).$ Note that, up to a power of $2$, this is equivalent to the extended multiple zeta function with $z_k = 2k+1$.

-We first collect four evaluations of the complementary zeta function, where $z_k$ is a simple linear or quadratic term, and defer their proofs to the end of this section. \begin{thm} Consider $a \in [0,1]$ and let $z_k = k + a - 1$.
+We first collect four evaluations of the complementary zeta function, where $z_k$ is a simple linear or quadratic term, and defer their proofs to the end of this section. \begin{theorem} Consider $a \in [0,1]$ and let $z_k = k + a - 1$.
 Then

 and